Board Nominations

 ABOUT THE MSA BOARD:

 Since the inception of the MSA, membership has grown to almost 1000.
 Most of the organization’s work is done by volunteers on the MSA Board and their committees, with the assistance of an MSA administrator.
 Therefore, those deciding to run for election should be prepared to make a substantial time commitment to MSA.
 Board members also work individually and collectively to build the membership base, and to communicate with members and the larger academy concerning the Modernist Studies Association.
 The MSA Board is responsible for planning and executing the annual meeting in conjunction with representatives of the host institution; we believe that the liveliest and most provocative conferences result from attention to diversity of representation on the fronts of discipline, nation, race, and gender on the Board, among the membership, and on the annual program.
-Our most recent conferences in Portland, OR (2022), Brooklyn (2023), Chicago (2024) have further diversified our membership and increased interdisciplinary and multicultural panel offerings.
+Our most recent conferences in Brooklyn (2023), Chicago (2024), Boston (2025) have further diversified our membership and increased interdisciplinary and multicultural panel offerings.
 We expect no less of our future conferences.